Yasernova/react-redux-exercise/README.md

 ## Running the app

-Clone the repo and install the dependencies then start lunch the app in dev mode using yarn or npm.
+Clone the repo and install the dependencies then lunch the app in dev mode using yarn or npm.

 ```
 $ yarn | npm install